 \subsection{First definitions}

 Let $k$ be a perfect field of characteristic $p$ and $X$ a smooth variety over $k$.
-If one wants to compare the monodromy group of an $F^n$-isocrystal $(\calM,\Phi_{\calM})$ over $X$ with the monodromy group of the isocrystal $\calM$ one encounters issues related to the different fields of scalars.
-Indeed, while the former object lives in $\Fnisoc(X)$, which is a $\Qpn$-linear Tannakian category, the latter is in $\Isoc(X)$, a $K$-linear Tannakian category, where $K:=K(k)$.
-We propose here a possible approach to compare the two groups.
+If one wants to compare the Tannakian category spanned by an $F^n$-isocrystal $(\calM,\Phi_{\calM})$ over $X$ with the one spanned by the isocrystal $\calM$ in $\Isoc(X)$ one encounters issues related to the different fields of scalars of the categories.
+Indeed, while the former object lives in $\Fnisoc(X)$, which is a $\Qpn$-linear Tannakian category, the latter is in $\Isoc(X)$, a $K$-linear Tannakian category where $K:=K(k)$.
+We propose here a possible approach to compare the two categories.
 This will lead to Proposition \ref{fund-exac-seq:p}.

 \begin{hypo} Throughout §\ref{isoc-with-qpu:s}, we assume that $k$ is endowed with the choice of an inclusion $\F\subseteq k$.\footnote{One can easily generalise what we do in this section to the case when $k$ does not contain $\F$.
 We preferred to avoid this discussion here since the parabolicity conjecture, as we will see, is a “geometric statement”, meaning that we are allowed to replace the field $k$ with its algebraic closure.} In particular, for every perfect field extension $\Omega/k$ we have a preferred embedding $\Qpi\hookrightarrow K(\Omega)$. \end{hypo}